aklomp/attiny85-ssd1306/README.md

 starters it doesn't use any timing delays.
 In this application, it happens to "just work".

-The `convert.py` script takes a b/w PNG file and outputs a C header with the correct bit format for the display.
+This project contains a readymade `img.h` of the cat image, to be replaced with your own.
+Use the `convert.py` script to convert your own b/w PNG image to the proper header format.
+The script takes a b/w PNG file and outputs a C header with the correct bit format for the display.
+Check the Makefile and the script itself for details on how it works.

 ## License